DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 ## Product and Product Type permissions

 Users can be assigned as members to Products and Product Types, giving them one out of five predefined roles.
-The roles define what kind of access a user has to functions for interacting with data of that Product or Product Type:
+The role defines what kind of access a user has to functions for interacting with data of that Product or Product Type:

 **Product / Product Type roles:**